 During the war Beardwood left Johannesburg and opened an office in Durban where he executed at least two jobs before returning to Johannesburg after the war.
 He was then engaged as architect for the Transvaal Roman Catholic Mission and much of his subsequent work was for the Catholic community; his best known work was either for institutions or churches.
 Beardwood was an active member of the architectural profession in the Transvaal.
 On the death of William LECK in 1907, Beardwood was elected chairman of the Society of Architects, London.
-He was elected a member of the Transvaal Institute of Architects council in 1906 and in 1907 was elected treasurer of the Transvaal branch of the Society of Architects.
-He was elected President of the TIA for the years 1909-1910 and 1910-1911.
-In 1914 he was elected president of the Association of Transvaal Architects.Beardwood acted as an assessor of competitions on occasions such as that for the South African Party Club building in 1919.
+He was elected a member of the Association of Transvaal Architects council in 1906 and in 1907 was elected treasurer of the Transvaal branch of the Society of Architects.
+He was elected President of the Association of Transvaal Architects for the years 1909-1910 and 1910-1911 and again in 1914.
+In 1916 he is recorded as serving on the Council of the ATA (Jnl ATA, 1916 1(3)33).Beardwood acted as an assessor of competitions on occasions such as that for the South African Party Club building in 1919.
 In 1888 he married Genevieve O'Ratigan, they had seven children two of who died very young.
-(Academy Arch & Annual Arch Rev 1895:80; Afr Archt Dec 1911:143, port; Afr Archt Jun/Jul 1912:v; Afr Archt Feb 1914:314; Building Sep 1919:304-5; Building Jun 1923:44 obit by HG VEALE; CL in SA Apr 1915:33; Men Tvl 1905:86 port; Picton-Seymour 1977; SAB Jun 1923:40 obit; The Star Dec 14, 1984; TAD MHG 51377)
+(Academy Arch & Annual Arch Rev 1895:80; Afr Archt Dec 1911:143, port; Afr Archt Jun/Jul 1912:v; Afr Archt Feb 1914:314; Jnl ATA, 1916 1(3)33; Building Sep 1919:304-5; Building Jun 1923:44 obit by HG VEALE; CL in SA Apr 1915:33; Men Tvl 1905:86 port; Picton-Seymour 1977; SAB Jun 1923:40 obit; The Star Dec 14, 1984; TAD MHG 51377)

 This entry has been updated and corrected by Dr CJ Beardwood, grandson of JF BEARDWOOD who also sent the photographs.